hkdeven/SMS-to-Google-Sheets/README.md

 **In your Google Spreadsheet:**

-1. Any text message you send to your Twilio number should show up in the Google Spreadsheet you set up after a delay of about 5-10 seconds.
+1. Any text message sent to the Twilio number should propagate in the Google Spreadsheet after a 5-10 second delay.

-2. Start writing formulas to process the incoming text messages.
+2. Now you can start writing formulas to process the incoming text messages into whatever format your heart desires.

 ##Enjoy
 Made with :heart: and open source software. :octocat: